nodejs/undici/README.md

 - `socketPath`, an IPC endpoint, either Unix domain socket or Windows named pipe.
   Default: `null`.

+- `idleTimeout`, the timeout after which a socket with no active requests will be released and no longer re-used for subsequent requests.
+  Default: `30e3` milliseconds (30s).

 - `requestTimeout`, the timeout after which a request will time out, in milliseconds.
 Monitors time between request being enqueued and receiving a response.
 Use `0` to disable it entirely.